oberblastmeister/oberblastmeister/README.md

-Hi!
-I'm a highschool programmer.
 I like compilers, type theory, and functional progamming languages